Life coach insurance: What cover do coaches actually need?

 As per my example above, being sued or accused of something is a distressing possibility for almost anybody.

-That possibility is magnified exponentially for a coach and why professional liability insurance can be an excellent idea.
+That possibility is magnified exponentially for a coach, and that is why professional liability insurance it’s a no-brainer.

 Whereas offering mental health advice may or may not be illegal depending on where you live and the type of advice you give, it’s ethically dubious at best and reckless at worst.